plan-d-io/P1-dongle/README.md

 Click on `Main menu`.
 You have now returned to the start page.

-The cookie needs to be rebooted for the changes to take effect.
+The dongle needs to be rebooted for the changes to take effect.
 Click on the red `Restart` button and confirm.
-The cookie will now reboot.
+The dongle will now reboot.
 You can close the browser and connect back to your normal wifi network.

-If the cookie has succesfully connected to the COFY-box wifi, the LED should become blue.
+If the dongle has succesfully connected to the COFY-box wifi, the LED should become blue.
 If it is green, an error has occured (e.g. you mistyped the wifi password).
 Repeat the procedure in this paragraph.

 ## Resetting the dongle
 To reset the dongle, press and hold the LED button for around 2 seconds.
 After release, the dongle will reboot and function as access point again.